shaun6125/code-institute-major-project-1/README.md

 I had several issues with the implementation of the carousel and its sizing when scaling across different platforms, due to this I decided that a transition beteen a carousel and a slider would be needed to enhance the user experience.
 This seemed to correct my scalability issues.

 The slider failed to operate as intended, despite testing and aknowledging its workability in replit as a single element.
-(ADD RESOLUTION HERE)
+The resolution for this was to refer to bootstrap for a new build and link in some jquery scripts to enable operation.

 ## DEPLOYMENT

 Whenever I thought that a page was finished, I deployed it to "**GitHub Pages**".

-All my commits and project be found here [code-institute-major-project-1](Github Link here!!!).
+All my commits and project be found here [code-institute-major-project-1](https://github.com/shaun6125/code-institute-major-project-1).

 ## CREDIT